zacharyedwardbull/pycycling/README.md

 ```
 ## Usage
 Please refer to the [examples folder](https://github.com/zacharyedwardbull/pycycling/tree/master/examples) for basic usage of the package

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/zacharyedwardbull/pycycling.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/zacharyedwardbull/pycycling/blob/master/CODE_OF_CONDUCT.md).

+In terms of contributing code, pull requests increasing the features supported in each protocol are especially welcome.
+If you would like to add support for another cycling related protocol, that would also be appreciated!

 ## Useful documentation
 * ANT+ specifications (need to sign up as ANT+ adopter to access these): https://www.thisisant.com/developer/resources/downloads/#documents_tab